jkempf42/kube-volttron/central-node/README.md

 you through the steps needed to deploy the `vcentral` microservice in your central node cloud VM.

-## Remove the taint on the control node prohibiting application workload deployment.

-As installed out of the box, `kubeadm` places a taint on the control node disallowing deployment of application workloads.
-Since we want to deploy the Volttron Central pod `vcentral` here, we need to remove the taint:

-	kubectl taint node <central node hostname> node-role.kubernetes.io/master-

-which should print out:

-	node/<central node hostname> untainted

-Since the naming scheme is in the process of changing, if that doesn't work,
-try:

-	kubectl taint node <central node hostname> node-role.kubernetes.io/control-plane-

-You can check if the node is untainted with:

-	kubectl get nodes -o custom-columns=NAME:.metadata.name,TAINTS:.spec.taints --no-headers

-which should show `<none>` for both the central and gateway nodes.

 ## Vcentral manifests

 ### Vcentral service manifests